 Introductory APR

-Citi Simplicity has a 21-month 0% APR promotion for balance transfers, beginning from the date of first transfer.
+Citi Simplicity has an 21-month 0% APR promotion for balance transfers, beginning from the date of first transfer.
 Qualifying balance transfers must be made within 4 months of account opening.

-Citi Simplicity also has a 12-month 0% APR promotion for purchases, beginning from your account opening date.
+Citi Simplicity also has an 12-month 0% APR promotion for purchases, beginning from your account opening date.

-Following the end of the introductory promotional periods, variable regular purchase and balance transfer APR applies, depending on your creditworthiness.
+Following the end of the introductory promotional periods, variable regular purchase and balance transfer APR applies — currently 18.99% to 29.74%, depending on your creditworthiness.

 Important Fees